How to Add CSS in React

 Troubleshooting

-• If styles are not applied, confirm the CSS file is imported.
+If the styles do not appear, confirm the CSS file is imported into the component or app.

 Quick recap